“We Just Want to Be There” they said.

 You know the ones.
 The bride standing in perfect light, in the window?
 In real life noone ever gets dressed in the window.
 It would be wierd right?
 The getting ready room is full of

-Someone trying to steam a jumpsuit.
-Someone asking where the vows are.
+Someone trying to steam a jumpsuit, someone asking where the vows are,

-Not the quiet performance by the window.
+Not the performance by the window(wierd!)

 “Our wedding’s not a performance.”

-Your plans are small and intentional.
+Your plans are intentional.
+All of them,

 “We don’t want trends.
 We don’t want things just because we’re supposed to.
 We want it to feel like us.”